mit-submit/submit-users-guide/source/access.rst

 SubMIT has a `custom installation of JupyterHub <http://submit.mit.edu/jupyter>`_.

-This is set up through the subMIT machines meaning that you have access to all of your files and data.
+This is set up through the SubMIT machines meaning that you have access to all of your files and data.
 You will have access to basic python3 configurations.
 In addition, if you need a more complex environment, you can run your notebooks in any conda environment that you have set up.
 You can check the name and location of your environments using the command ``jupyter kernelspec list``.
 This allows you to create the exact environment you need for your projects.
 An example on how to set up a conda environment is shown above, and how it is implemented in jupyter is described below.

 A few examples of simple Jupyter notebooks can be found in the `Github jupyter examples <https://github.com/mit-submit/submit-examples/tree/main/jupyter>`_.
 Several other intro notebooks can be found in the link below:
 `JupyterHub_examples <https://github.com/CpResearch/PythonDataAnalysisTutorial/tree/main/jupyter>`_